7RU7H/Standard-Model-Of-The-Universe/README.md

 - Neutron Stars do spin much fast the in Starsector https://en.wikipedia.org/wiki/Stellar_rotation

-> A [neutron star](https://en.wikipedia.org/wiki/Neutron_star "Neutron star") is a highly dense remnant of a star that is primarily composed of [neutrons](https://en.wikipedia.org/wiki/Neutron "Neutron")—a particle that is found in most atomic nuclei and has no net electrical charge.
-The mass of a neutron star is in the range of 1.2 to 2.1 times the [mass of the Sun](https://en.wikipedia.org/wiki/Solar_mass "Solar mass").
-As a result of the collapse, a newly formed neutron star can have a very rapid rate of rotation; on the order of a hundred rotations per second.
-[Pulsars](https://en.wikipedia.org/wiki/Pulsar "Pulsar") are rotating neutron stars that have a magnetic field.
-A narrow beam of [electromagnetic radiation](https://en.wikipedia.org/wiki/Electromagnetic_radiation "Electromagnetic radiation") is emitted from the poles of rotating pulsars.
-If the beam sweeps past the direction of the Solar System then the pulsar will produce a periodic pulse that can be detected from the Earth.
-The energy radiated by the magnetic field gradually slows down the rotation rate, so that older pulsars can require as long as several seconds between each pulse.

 Black Holes do they actually spin or is just like a sinkhole spinning the water because of gravity